ccnmtl/makefiles/README.markdown

   making a new `.mk` file for them
 * makefiles are explicitly versioned so we can keep track of them and automatically update them across projects
+* if you've included the `make.mk` file, you can do `make update_makefiles` and it will update every `.mk` file in your app to the version that is current in this repo.

 ## Guidelines for writing make targets